WDR Big Band

-WDR Big Band is the jazz big band of German public broadcaster Westdeutscher Rundfunk (WDR) in Cologne, Germany.
+The WDR Big Band (/de/ VAY-DAY-ERR) is the jazz big band of the German public broadcaster Westdeutscher Rundfunk (WDR), located in Cologne, Germany.

 History

 Origins

 After World War II, the Kölner Rundfunk-Tanzorchester (Cologne Radio Dance Orchestra) was active from 1947 at the Cologne radio station of Nordwestdeutscher Rundfunk (NWDR).
 The orchestra was renamed Kölner Tanz- und Unterhaltungsorchester (KTUO, Dance and Entertainment Orchestra of Cologne) in the same year, 1947.